Iso-Riemannian Optimization on Learned Data Manifolds: Abstract

 \section{Abstract}

-High-dimensional data that exhibit an intrinsic low-dimensional structure are ubiquitous in machine learning and data science.
-While various approaches allow for learning the corresponding data manifold from finite samples, performing downstream tasks such as optimization directly on these learned manifolds presents a significant challenge.
-This work introduces a principled framework for optimization on learned data manifolds using iso-Riemannian geometry.
-Our approach addresses key limitations of classical Riemannian optimization in this setting, specifically, that the Levi-Civita connection fails to yield constant-speed geodesics, and that geodesic convexity assumptions break down under the learned pullback constructions commonly used in practice.
-To overcome these challenges, we propose new notions of monotonicity and Lipschitz continuity tailored to the iso-Riemannian setting and propose iso-Riemannian descent algorithms for which we provide a detailed convergence analysis.
-We demonstrate the practical effectiveness of those algorithms on both synthetic and real datasets, including MNIST under a learned pullback structure.
-Our approach yields interpretable barycentres, improved clustering, and provably efficient solutions to inverse problems, even in high-dimensional settings.
-These results establish that optimization under iso-Riemannian geometry can overcome distortions inherent to learned manifold mappings.
+High-dimensional data with intrinsic low-dimensional structure is ubiquitous in machine learning and data science.
+While various approaches allow one to learn a data manifold with a Riemannian structure from finite samples, performing downstream tasks such as optimization directly on these learned manifolds remains challenging.
+In particular, Euclidean convex functions cannot be assumed to be geodesically convex, and the associated Riemannian gradient fields are generally not monotone in the classical Riemannian sense.
+As a result, existing Riemannian optimization theory neither identifies a canonical vector field to use in first-order schemes nor guarantees their convergence in this setting.
+To address this, we introduce notions of convexity, monotonicity, and Lipschitz continuity induced by a connection different from the Levi-Civita connection, namely the recently proposed iso-connection.
+Within this iso-Riemannian framework, we propose an iso-Riemannian descent algorithm and provide a detailed convergence analysis.
+We then show, for several downstream tasks -- including iso-Riemannian barycentre computation and the optimization of Euclidean convex functions over learned data manifolds -- that iso-convexity, iso-monotonicity, and iso-Lipschitz continuity form the right set of assumptions to reconcile learned geometry with Euclidean convexity.
+Experiments on synthetic and real datasets, including MNIST, endowed with a learned pullback structure, demonstrate that our approach yields interpretable barycentres, improved clustering, and provably efficient solutions to inverse problems, even in high-dimensional settings.
+Taken together, these results show that iso-Riemannian optimization provides a natural geometric framework for designing and analyzing algorithms on learned data manifolds.

 \blfootnote{Our code is available at \href{https://github.com/Weber-GeoML/Iso-Riem-Opt}{https://github.com/Weber-GeoML/Iso-Riem-Opt}.}